MarauderKnight3/Mystagogue/README.md

 demonheart (Toggle whether your character ate a demon heart yet.)

+charactertime (Set the time the current character has played in ticks (60 ticks a second) up to 999999999999999999 ticks)

 tps (Teleport setting (numerical).
 Options 0-2.)
 <br />
 <br />